Office of the Registrar

 1. Students in the M.D./Ph.D. program are expected to spend at least six terms in residence, one which will take place after successfully completing the Oral Qualifying Examination.
 In addition, students are required to have:

-1. four terms of participation in ENGG 195, Seminar on Science, Technology and Society (the "Jones Seminar").
+1. Complete ENGG 195, Seminar on Science, Technology and Society (the "Jones Seminar").
 This one-hour seminar is a weekly, school-wide meeting of the Thayer community of scholars - faculty, researchers, and graduate students.
-In addition, students will be required to sign up for and participate in 2-3 lunches with Jones Seminar speakers each term, and
+For M.D./Ph.D. students, credit for ENGG 195 is awarded once a student has attended a minimum of 14 seminars, and

 2. annual participation in the Research-in-Progress Workshop, for which each Candidate in residence presents his or her individual research progress.